-The data on utility costs were obtained from Housing Questions 14a through 14d in the 2014 American Community Survey (ACS).
+The data on utility costs were obtained from Housing Questions 14a through 14d in the 2019 American Community Survey (ACS).
 The questions were asked of occupied housing units.
 The questions about electricity and gas asked for the monthly costs, and the questions about water/sewer and other fuels (oil, coal, wood, kerosene, etc.) asked for the yearly costs.

 Costs are recorded if paid by or billed to occupants, a welfare agency, relatives, or friends.
-Costs that are paid by landlords, included in the rent payment, or included in condominium or cooperative fees are excluded.
+Costs that are paid by landlords, included in the rent payment, or included in the condominium fee are excluded.